Percolation-Labs/percolate/README.md

 <img src=".assets/images/PercolateAgentTables.png" width="500"  />

-# Percolate: Build AI agents directly in Postgres
+# Percolate: Build your AI directly in Multi-modal Postgres

 Rather than build application-tier agentic frameworks that connect to language models, tools and databases, Percolate brings language models, tools and agents into the database.

-You can now orchestrate powerful agentic systems with multi-modal RAG using any language, and that includes natural language.
-You can easily connect any langauge model APIs (Open AI/GPT models will be the default).
+You can now orchestrate powerful agentic systems with multi-modal RAG using any language - that includes natural language.
+You can easily connect any LLM APIs and integrated your language models, tools and data directly inside the database.

 ```sql